aws-samples/sagemaker-workshop/content/security_for_users/environment/secure_notebook_lab.md

 Here's the step by step:

-1. Navigate to IAM in the AWS Console.
+1. Navigate to IAM in the AWS Console. *Note: you will not have permisisons to access IAM as a data scientist. you will need to switch to the Data Administrator Role*.

-2. In *Roles*, look for the IAM role starting with **SageMakerExecRoleArn-${TeamName}**.
+2. In *Roles*, look for the IAM role containing with **ds-notebook-role-**.
 This role is attached to our notebook instance and has been automatically provisioned by the workshop.
+To see which role is attached to the notebook instance, you can also navigate to the SageMaker Console, click on the notebook instance and look at **Permissions and encryption**.

 3. Take a look at the policies attached to this role.